pokt-network/pocket/shared/modules/doc/README.md

 ### Module

-A module is an abstraction (go interface) of a self-contained unit of functionality that carries out a specific task/set of tasks with the idea of being reusable, modular, testable and having a clear and concise API.
+A module is an abstraction (go interface) of a self-contained unit of functionality that carries out a specific task/set of tasks with the idea of being reusable, modular, replacable, mockable, testable and exposing a clear and concise API.

-A module might implement 0..N common interfaces.
+A module MAY implement 0..N common interfaces.

-Each module MUST be registered with the module registry such that it can be retrieved via the bus.
+Each *shared* module MUST be registered with the module registry such that it can be retrieved via the bus.
 You can find additional details in the [Modules in detail](#submodules-in-detail) section below.

 ### Module mock

 A mock is a stand-in, a fake or simplified implementation of a module that is used for testing purposes.
 It is used to simulate the behaviour of the module and to verify that the module is interacting with other modules correctly.
-Mocks are generated using `go:generate` directives together with the [`mockgen` tool](https://pkg.go.dev/github.com/golang/mock#readme-running-mockgen).
+Mocks are generated using `go:generate` directives together with the [`mockgen` tool](https://pkg.go.dev/github.com/golang/mock#readme-running-mockgen).o

+A global search of `mockgen` in the codebase will provide examples of where and how it's used.

 ### Base module

 A base module is a module that implements a common interface, exposing the most basic logic.
 Base modules are meant to be **embedded** in module structs which implement this common interface **and** don't need to override the respective interface member(s).

 The intention being to improve DRYness (Don't Repeat Yourself) and to reduce boilerplate code.
 You can find the base modules in the `shared/modules/base_modules` package.

 ### Submodule

 A submodule is a self-contained unit of functionality which is composed by a module and is necessary for that module to function.
-Each module MAY be registered with the module registry such that it can be retrieved via the bus.
+Each module SHOULD be registered with the module registry such that it can be retrieved via the bus.

 ### Example Submodule Class Diagram